Written by Rhonda Ferree, retired horticulture educator

-Bird watching is a popular hobby in America.
-According to a 2016 US Fish and Wildlife Service survey, more than 45 million people watch birds around their homes and away from home.
+Did you know that birding is the number one sport in America?
+According to the US Fish and Wildlife Service, there are currently 51.3 million birders in the United States alone.
 If you aren't already, you too can be a birder.
 All you need is the will and some basic equipment.

 Birders typically carry a notebook to record their findings.
 Some also use their smartphone or tablet to play bird calls and look up identification characteristics.